Investing in a Drexel Education

 Your subsequent yearly costs will be determined by your enrollment for each term.
 If you are:

 - Enrolled in classes – you will be billed for tuition, University fees, and any applicable room and board costs.

 - Enrolled in co-op – you will not be billed for tuition, but you will still pay for University fees and any applicable room and board costs.

 Net Price Calculator

-We invite prospective full-time freshmen and their parents to use the following calculator as they plan for college.
+We invite prospective full-time first-year students and their parents to use the following calculator as they plan for college.
 The information you provide will generate an estimated award package with the following limitations and caveats:

-- The net price calculator is only intended for use by first-time undergraduate domestic students and their families.
+- The net price calculator is only intended for use by first-year undergraduate domestic students and their families.

 - Estimates are based on 2020–2021 cost of attendance figures and student aid eligibility requirements.
 Future costs and financial aid estimates are subject to change.